scrollytelling/app/README.md

 ## Deploying new analytics

-Go into `app/models/widgets/analytics.rb` and add a new static factory method.

 Copy one of the existing analytics folders: `cp -r app/views/widgets/analytics/volkskrant app/views/widgets/analytics/NAME`.

 Change the contents of both files, head and body.
 They must both remain present.
 Use HTML comments if you don't have a script to render here.

-Then, register the new widget in `config/initializers/pageflow.rb`.
-Wrap it in a feature block.
+Then, add the new account to the list in `config/initializers/pageflow.rb`.
+This will register it for the account only.

 Add the widget translations to `en.yml` and any other localization file you have active.